uts-cic/clatoolkit-wp/README.md

-# WIP API Plugin
+# CLA Toolkit WordPress Plugin
-Will expose an endpoint to read content from a multisite WordPress network
+This plugin allows you to connect a WordPress instance to the CLA Toolkit.